Updating a subcluster

 yc dataproc subcluster update <subcluster_name_or_ID> \ --cluster-name=<cluster_name> \ --disk-size=<storage_size_in_GB>You can request the subcluster name or ID with the list of cluster subclusters, and the cluster name, with the list of folder clusters.

-To increase the subcluster storage size:
+To expand the subcluster storage:

 -

-Open the current Terraform configuration file that defines your infrastructure.
+Open the current Terraform configuration file with the infrastructure plan.

 -